 The higher types of telepathy are capable of sending and receiving coherent information, but only when both people are at the appropriate developmental stage and are sufficiently practised:

 - Causal telepathy goes beyond linear thoughts and enables entire concepts to be fully conveyed in an instant.
-Everyone at the developed stage and above possesses it to a degree, but it can only be consciously controlled at the enlightened stage when the brow chakra is fully active and the crown chakra begins to activate.
+Everyone at the developed stage and above possesses it to some degree, but it can only be consciously controlled at the enlightened stage when the brow chakra is fully active and the crown chakra begins to activate.
 The phrase “a picture paints a thousand words” sums up causal telepathy.
-If mental telepathy is likened to reading a textbook, causal telepathy is like instantly understanding the entire subject without having to read any books.

 Telepathy is not just an alternative form of communication that only a few highly developed individuals can use; we all unknowingly use it on a daily basis to supplement our verbal communication.
 Whenever we explain something to somebody, our thoughts telepathically convey impressions which supplement our words.
 This helps other people to understand us better on an intellectual level or to empathise with us on an emotional level.

-People naturally assume that we generate our own thoughts and emotions, but most of them don’t actually originate inside our subtle bodies – they are perceived telepathically.
+People assume that we generate our own thoughts and emotions, but most of them don’t actually originate from our own subtle bodies – they are perceived telepathically.
 We live in a “sea” of other people’s ideas, thoughts and emotions, which psychologist Carl Jung referred to as the “collective unconsciousness”.
-Telepathy is the portion of the collective unconsciousness that we are able to consciously perceive.
+The portion of the collective unconsciousness that we are able to consciously perceive is the result of telepathy.
 The range of ideas from the collective unconsciousness that we are capable of perceiving depends on the range of active molecular types in our subtle bodies.
-Our subtle bodies sub-consciously attract thought-forms from the “collective unconsciousness” that match our current state of mind and level of consciousness (because they are the ones we will most likely be interested in) and present them to our conscious minds.
-But our conscious minds have no way of knowing whether “our” thoughts and emotions originated from within us or from outside.
-Mass thinking, mass psychosis, mob behaviour and public opinion are all telepathic phenomena that draw from the collective unconsciousness.
+Our subtle bodies sub-consciously attract thought-forms from the “collective unconsciousness” that resonate with our current state of mind and level of consciousness (because they are the ones we will most likely be interested in) and present them to our conscious mind.
+But our conscious mind has no way of knowing whether “our” thoughts and emotions originated from within us or from outside.
+Mass thinking, mass psychosis, mob behaviour and public opinion are all telepathic phenomena that draw from, and feed into, the collective unconsciousness.